InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 context = result;
 // context is {age: 23}

-// merge is true, equivalent to context = {...context, ...result};
+// merge is "unbox and merge", equivalent to context = {...context, ...result};
 // context is {name: 'John', age: 23}